What’s the difference between Original Medicare and Medicare Advantage?

 For instance, you may find a plan with higher premiums, but with more supplement benefits.
 Nearly all Medicare Advantage plans have prescription benefits.

 CMS has also expanded insurer Medicare Advantage options.
 Now, they can offer reimbursements for rides to doctor appointments, meal delivery and adult care services.
+While most plans offer dental, vision, and, or hearing, individuals on both Medicare and Medicaid are the beneficiaries most likely to receive these added benefits.
 People with chronic illnesses may also get help for grocery shopping, improved home environments and transportation for non-medical needs.

 How much does Medicare Part D cost?